This tree is native to the Carolinian Zone, and will grow best in the milder regions of Southern Ontario (Zone 5 to 7)

 Please Note: Pawpaw trees are dioecious, which means that each tree is either male or female.
 To produce fruit, you will need at least one male and one female tree.
 The caveat is that you cannot determine the sex until flowers appear on the tree after a few years.
 Therefore, we suggest that you purchase a few trees to increase the chances of having a male and female.

-A small growing tree that can sometimes take the form of a large shrub.
-Commonly grown in the warmer climates of Southern Ontario, but can tolerate some cooler climates.
+Pawpaw (Asimina triloba) is a unique and rare small tree that can sometimes take the form of a large shrub.
+It may tolerate some cooler climates if well protected.
 Holds its green foliage well into the fall before turning a bright yellow.
-Prefers to be grown in soil that is slightly acidic (Sandy) and consistently moist.
-Choose a location that has more sun than shade and protected from strong winds.
-Highly popular because of its large tropical like fruit that is edible when cooked.
-A fun fact about this tree is that it is pollinated by beetles, not by bees.
-Two or more trees are needed for pollination.
+Prefers to be grown in soil that is slightly acidic and consistently moist.
+Choose a location that has more sun than shade and is protected from strong winds.
+Well known for its edible fruit (4-16 cm long) which are large, sweet, and similar to some tropical species such as mango.
+Pawpaw are pollinated by flies and/or beetles, however the rate of pollination is low and home gardeners may need to pollinate their trees by hand.
+In general, two or more trees are needed for pollination.

 Ontario Hardiness Zone: 5 to 7 (Find out your Hardiness Zone here)

 Wondering if this species is right for your landscape?
 Check out these resources: